Orchid Fertilization: 5 Unique Methods

 If you do a quick research on Amazon or eBay, you’ll see literally thousands of options for orchid fertilizers, ranging anywhere from 3 to 60 dollars.
 They may be liquids, to which you need to dilute in water.
 Some can come as misting sprays; others are self-dissolving crystals.

-To pick the one that is right fertilizer for you, you’ll need to incorporate fertilization into your daily routine.
+To pick the one that is the right fertilizer for you, you’ll need to incorporate fertilization into your weekly routine.
 It doesn’t matter if the fertilizer is a top-notch brand if you simply forget to use it.

 Find a method that will easily integrate into your watering cycle, so you can do both activities at the same time.

-Instead of rating extremely different fertilizer brands that have no common denominator between them, we've decided to do a review on the different methods of orchid fertilization that were available.
+Instead of rating extremely different fertilizer brands that have no common denominator between them, I've decided to do a review of the different methods of orchid fertilization that were available.

-For the first three reviews, we stuck to one name brand, Miracle-Gro, not because we have any monetary affiliation with them—we don’t—but because we believed the variables would be more easily controlled for a review.
+For the first three reviews, I stuck to one name brand, Miracle-Gro, not because I have any monetary affiliation with them—I don’t—but because I believed the variables would be more easily controlled for a review.

-Besides, The name brand, Miracle-Gro, holds credibility on the market, that is why we picked it.
+Besides, the name brand, Miracle-Gro, holds credibility on the market, that is why I picked it.

-In essence, it would the same fertilizer, but different methods of using it (or so we thought…) Miracle-Gro has three forms of feeding: water-soluble, mist, and spikes, ehich cover the thre of the five methods.
+In essence, it would the same fertilizer, but different methods of using it (or so I thought…) Miracle-Gro has three forms of feeding: water-soluble, mist, and spikes, which cover the three of the five methods.

-The other products are not Miracle-Gro, because we wanted to present the different methods of orchid fertilization on the market.
+The other products are not Miracle-Gro, because I wanted to present the different methods of orchid fertilization on the market.

 1: Water Soluble Fertilizer for Orchids